 \begin{remark} For all graph $G$, there exists a NAN $f$ such that $\dyna{f}=G$ (up to a renaming of the vertices).
 If $G$ has out-degree $1$, then there is also such an AN $f$.
 In particular, we can set $n=1$ automaton with state set $A_1=V(G)$.
 It also holds for $q$-uniform networks, provided the graph $G$ has size $q^n$ for some integer $n$. \end{remark}

-Given our focus on computational complexity, it is important to explicit how ANs and NANs are encoded, to be given as inputs to problems.
+Given our focus on computational complexity, it is important to make explicit how ANs and NANs are encoded when given as inputs to problems.
 An AN $f$ is encoded as one Boolean circuit with $\lceil\log_2 |X|\rceil$ input bits and $\lceil\log_2 |X|\rceil$ output bits.
-The state set sizes $(|A_i|)_{i\in\int{n}}$ are also part of the input, to encode/decode configurations as bitstrings.
-Given a configuration $x\in X$ as input to the circuit, its image $f(x)$ is read as the output taken modulo $|X|$ (to avoid the $\coNP$-complete problem of checking that the circuit always outputs a bitstring from $0$ to $|X|-1$).
+The state set sizes $(|A_i|)_{i\in\int{n}}$ are also part of the input in order to encode/decode configurations as bitstrings, but formally we only require to provide the global size $N=|X|$.
+Given a configuration $x\in X$ as input to the circuit, its image $f(x)$ is read as the output taken modulo $N$ (to avoid the $\coNP$-complete problem of checking that the circuit always outputs a bitstring from $0$ to $N-1$).
 In the Boolean case, each input/output bit of the circuit is the state of an automaton (circuits generalize propositional formulas, but all our results still hold for an encoding through formulas).